ResearchGate and copyright

 Go to www.researchgate.net > [arrow down icon upper right] > Settings > Notifications > [uncheck things you do not want].

-ResearchGate is used very much by researchers in developing and developed countries.
-India and Brazil are overrepresented, China is underrepresented compared to their contribution to Web of Science.
-Over 3650 researchers from WUR have been registered (May 2015).
+ResearchGate is used very much by researchers in the Global South, India and Brazil are overrepresented, and China is underrepresented compared to their contribution to the Web of Science.

 Do you want to know more about ResearchGate?
 Check the tutorial from the University of Melbourne.